 Yes!
 It is allowed in Islam.
-According to a Post, which has cited some hadiths as well as given authentication from the verses of Islam.
+According to hadiths and given authentication from the verses of Islam.

 - Only Tattoos are Haram in Islam because they are permanent.

-- It is a temporary thing, which fades away after few weeks or days.
-Unlike the other tattoos which stick to your body until you have them removed.
+- It is a temporary thing that fades away after a few weeks or days, unlike the other tattoos that stick to your body until you remove them.

 - Our Beloved Prophet Muhammad (PBUH) used to dye his hair.

-- In Islam, It is not considered as a Tattoo.
+- In Islam, It is not considered a Tattoo.

-- A woman can dye her hair, hands, and feet by the use of henna.
+- A woman can dye her hair, hands, and feet using henna.

 - There is no harm in using it.
 Moreover, it is permissible in Islam too.